 - Technology

-The labor supply is increasing, and/or their quality is improving.
+- The labor supply is increasing, and/or its quality is improving.
 Therefore, the economy can produce more output when more labor is available.
-Likewise, laborers are more productive and can produce more output using the same input as laborers become more qualified.
+Likewise, laborers become more productive and can produce more output using the same input as they become more qualified.

 Short-run aggregate supply falls when the above factors work in reverse.
 So, in short, the short-run aggregate supply curve shifts to the left because: